-GIRLS' UNIFO RM Shoes • SOLID COLOR shoes in white, black, or navy blue (matching the color of pants). • Accent colors on shoes, in school colors (blue, yellow, grey and/or white) are acceptable.
-Shoes should have matching color laces or Velcro.
-Only shoes in good repair may be worn. • No high-tops, plastic, slip-ons, hiking/work boots, zippers, wheels, lights, etc. Socks White socks that show above the shoes Shorts/Pants Navy blue twill slacks or navy blue twill KNEE-LENGTH Bermuda shorts Jumper Kindergarten-Grade 5: Dennis Uniform Mayfair Plaid (required for Mass); No more than 2" above knee Skorts Kindergarten-Grade 8: Dennis Uniform Mayfair Plaid (required for Mass); No more than 2" above knee Skirts Grades 6-8: Dennis Uniform Mayfair Plaid (required for Mass); No more than 2" above knee Tights Plain white tights may be worn with a jumper, skort, or skirt in cold weather Shirts • White, blue or ash grey polo shirt (short or long-sleeved) with SRLS logo. • Optional ~ White polo shirt with no logo. • Students in grades 6-8 may wear a black polo shirt with the school logo. • Plain white undershirt or turtleneck may be worn under the uniform shirt.
+GIRLS' UNIFOR M Shoes • SOLID COLOR shoes in white, black, grey, or navy blue.

+• Minimal accent colors on shoes, in school colors (blue, yellow, grey and/or white) are acceptable. • Shoelaces or Velcro should be black or white in color. • Only shoes in good condition may be worn.
+Socks • No plastic, slip-ons, hiking/work boots, Ugg boots, zippers, wheels, lights, etc. White or black socks that show above the shoes.
+Socks MUST be visible.
+Shorts/Pants Navy blue twill slacks or navy blue twill KNEE-LENGTH Bermuda shorts Jumper Kindergarten-Grade 5: Dennis Uniform Mayfair Plaid (required for Mass); No more than 2" above knee Undershorts are required to be worn with jumpers and should not be visible.
+Skorts Kindergarten-Grade 8: Dennis Uniform Mayfair Plaid (required for Mass); No more than 2" above knee Skirts Grades 6-8: Dennis Uniform Mayfair Plaid (required for Mass); No more than 2" above knee Tights Undershorts are required to be worn with skirts and should not be visible. ingins Plain white, black, or navy tights may be worn with a jumper, skort, or skirt in cold weather.
+Please note: The tights must be footed.
+Leggings are not permitted.
+Shirts • White, blue or ash grey polo shirt (short or long-sleeved) with SRLS logo.
+Optional - White polo shirt with no logo. • Students in grades 6-8 may wear a black polo shirt with the school logo. • Plain white undershirt or turtleneck may be worn under the uniform shirt.
 Sweater Dennis Uniform sweater only Sweatshirt Dennis Uniform sweatshirt only.
-EXCEPTIONS: 8th Graders can wear class sweatshirts; 7th Graders can wear CIMI sweatshirts, 6th Graders can wear Outdoor School sweatshirts, and Student Athletes can wear Athletic Sweatshirts on non-Mass days.
-Jacket Royal blue from Dennis Uniform Outerwear Solid color jacket for outside use ~ only on cold days Hair Accessories No head coverings are allowed except headbands that are no more than 1" wide in the following colors only: solid black, solid navy or royal blue, solid white, Mayfair Plaid; Scrunchies are allowed in the same TT-(- headband colors.
+EXCEPTIONS: 8th Graders can wear class sweatshirts; 7th Graders can wear CIMI sweatshirts, 6th Graders can wear Outdoor School sweatshirts, and Student Athletes can wear Athletic Sweatshirts on Jacket non-Mass days.
+Royal blue jacket or navy blue fleece zip-up from Dennis Uniform Outerwear Solid color jacket for outside use ~ only on cold days Hair Accessories No head coverings are allowed except headbands that are no more than 1" wide or bows (should be of modest size) in the following colors only: solid black, solid navy or royal blue, solid white.
+Mayfair of modest size) in the following colors only: solid black, solid navy or royal blue, solid white, Mayfair Plaid; Scrunchies are allowed in the same headband and bow colors.
+Excessively large hair accessories can be a distraction in the classroom.
 Hats St. Rose Panther hats are allowed OUTSIDE OF CLASS on non-Mass days